Tricky c questions and answers

 Explanation:

-__DATE__ is global identifier which returns current system date.
+__DATE__ is a global identifier in C that returns the current system date.

 (11) What will be output if you will compile and execute the following c code?